Ontario Child Benefit

 About the benefit

-The Ontario Child Benefit provides up to $1,680 per child per year depending on:
+The Ontario Child Benefit provides up to $1,727 per child per year depending on:

-• your family net income
+- your family net income

-• the number of children in your care who are under 18 years old
+- the number of children in your care who are under 18 years old

-The Canada Revenue Agency (CRA) determines your monthly payments.
+The Canada Revenue Agency determines your monthly payments.
 The amount you receive depends on your adjusted family net income on your annual income tax return.

-Contact the Canada Revenue Agency if you have questions
+Contact the Canada Revenue Agency

 If you have a question about the Ontario Child Benefit, contact the Canada Revenue Agency by phone at:

-Find other benefits, programs and support for families
+Other benefits and support for families

 Find benefits and programs